wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 6.7.4-dev1 =
+= 6.7.4-dev2 =

-Fixed author description lookup for author index pages without any posts.
+Fixed author description lookup for author index pages without any posts, added a Publisher Page URL option in the Open Graph settings.

 = 6.7.3 =